Easily File an HOA Complaint Form That'll Get Taken Seriously

 How to Fill Out the State's HOA Complaint Form

-At the state's office or on the web, download or ask a representative to print the complaint form for you.
+At the state's office or on the web, download or ask a representative to print the for you.
 Make sure to print in black ink and fill it out carefully.
 Although each form is unique, you'll often be asked to provide the following information:

 - Your telephone number and postal address